...

 Mobile-first optimization is non-negotiable in 2025.
 Most shoppers never scroll past the title on mobile, so your main image and title need to sell the product in five seconds.

 I don’t believe in having thousands of mediocre listings.
 You can have a few very good listings that each do over a million dollars a year.
-I have listings that hit those numbers, and there’s no secret—it’s about looking at the data and doing the right work.
+I have listings that hit those numbers through Amazon Efficiency Maximization, and there’s no secret—it’s about looking at the data and doing the right work.

 Backend keyword expansion is a huge missed opportunity.
 Amazon has expanded character limits, yet many sellers haven’t touched their backend fields in years.
 These updates boost PPC performance, improve conversion rates, and ultimately strengthen organic rank.